HeWhoCartsRoses/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [ ] What does bcrypt do to help us store passwords in a secure manner. it encrypts it in such a way that it is easier for us to decrypt, by using salt

-- [ ] What does bcrypt do to slow down attackers?
+- [ ] What does bcrypt do to slow down attackers? hashes the data 2^nth times

-- [ ] What are the three parts of the JSON Web Token?
+- [ ] What are the three parts of the JSON Web Token? header.payload.signature

 ## Minimum Viable Product